tanvach/prettygood_dsp/README.md

 -   Stereo surround expansion.
 -   Automatic volume control.

 Please see the SGTL5000 [documentation](https://www.pjrc.com/teensy/SGTL5000.pdf) for all DSP features.
+Credit to [Paul Stoffregen of PJRC.com](https://github.com/PaulStoffregen/Audio) for creating the Teensy Audio library (we're reusing a SGTL5000 component in the code).

 TODO:
 -   Make use of the USER button for switching between presets.